About This Project

-Golden-winged Warblers are fascinating birds!
-I began studying them in 1998 as a graduate student at the University of Wisconsin.
-I've been fortunate to be involved in research, monitoring, habitat management, and conservation planning for this species for 20 years.
+Rusty Blackbirds are fascinating birds!
+I've been fortunate to be involved in research, monitoring, habitat management, and conservation planning for species associated with young forest habitats for over 20 years.
 My current research program at the University of Maine also includes American Woodcock habitat evaluation, woodcock migration ecology, development of indices for deer winter habitat, and Highland Guan biology and movement patterns in Nicaragua.
 I enjoy sharing my research with a wide range of audiences and hope you find this current project to be as interesting and exciting as I do.
-Please join us on our journey!
+Help us solve the mystery of Rusty Blackbird population decline!

 Global populations of Golden-winged Warblers have been in steep decline (-2.3% each year) for nearly 50 years.
 In other words, this population is now less than 40% of the numbers present in 1966.
 As a result, Golden-winged Warbler is listed as a species of high conservation need in all of the states where they breed and are being reviewed for protection under the Endangered Species Act.
 Many bird species require similar habitat and resources as Golden-winged Warblers.
 By protecting Golden-winged Warbler winter and breeding habitat, we will be providing important habitat for many other wildlife species as well.